ifrit98/storage-subnet/README.md

 - `--database.index`: Redis database index.
 Default: 0.
 - `--database.directory`: Directory to store local data.
 Default: "~/.data".

+- `--miner.set_weights_wait_for_inclusion`: Wether to wait for the set_weights extrinsic to enter a block.
+Default: False.
-- `--miner.set_weights_epoch_length`: Number of blocks until the miner updates weights on chain.
-Default: 100.
+- `--miner.set_weights_wait_for_finalization`: Wether to wait for the set_weights extrinsic to be finalized on the chain.
+Default: False.

 - `--miner.blacklist.blacklist`: List of hotkeys to blacklist.
 Default: [].
 - `--miner.blacklist.whitelist`: List of hotkeys to whitelist.
 Default: [].